Top-down planning of business requirements within an enterprise project plan mapped to a team project

 You can use the default field mappings.
 No additional field mappings are required.

 You must add team members to the Team Members group for each instance of PWA, or you must grant them the Open Project and View Project Site permissions in Project.
-For more information, see To add Team Foundation members to the Team Members group.
+For more information, see Assign permissions to support TFS-Project Server integration.

 Also, you must add all team members to the enterprise resource pool and the resource pool for the project plan.